Palma's Intermodal Station: New Escalators — Is That Enough to Cure the Bottleneck?

 Shiny steps at Plaza España – symptom or solution?

 When you cross Plaza España in the morning, you smell the bakery, hear the squeak of buses and watch commuters struggling along often-failing escalators.
-From November 2025, six of these units are to be replaced.
+From November 2025, six of these units are to be replaced, as reported in Palma Estació Intermodal to get new escalators – work starts in November.
 That is a visible sign — but does it heal the bottleneck at Palma's most important interchange?

 What exactly is planned?

 The facts: For around €1.14 million the six escalators from 2007 will be renewed.
 The contractor is TK Elevadores España SLU.
 The construction period is estimated at about three and a half to four years.
 During the work, at least one escalator per direction should remain available.
-The regional government also plans further measures: new entrances, tactile guidance systems, revamped restrooms and a refreshed customer service area — a total of about €2.5 million is planned for this.
+The regional government also plans further measures: new entrances, tactile guidance systems, revamped restrooms and a refreshed customer service area — a total of about €2.5 million is planned for this, as detailed in Intermodal Station: A little noise today, a more reliable station tomorrow.

 Key question: Are new escalators enough to make the intermodal station future-proof?